digantamukherjee/hashNode/ck6v7d8sw04mrdfs1sh5a0gj0.md

 Instance do not have any special properties apart form what they inherit form the Object prototype object.

-We shall continue with in-depth study of built in objects in the next post.
+We shall continue with in-depth study of built in objects in the  [next post](https://diganta.hashnode.dev/15-built-in-objects-of-javascriptecmascript-part-ii-ck6xhd24g05d8dfs1nne8gf6s) .

 Reference:
 [ECMA](https://www.ecma-international.org/ecma-262/5.1/#sec-15)